sapenov/coding-assignments/README.md

 # coding-assignments
-To use the code please include the library, then do following:
+To use the code please include the library file (coding-challenge-needls-2016-v2.php), then do following:

 ```php5
 $sorted_array =  insertionSort($statusLog,'date', $direction); //var_dump($sorted_array);